w3c/wai-website/pages/test-evaluate/conformance/index.md

 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
-  repository: w3c/wai-website
-  path: pages/test-eval/conformance-eval/index.md  # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
   label: wai-conformance-eval

 permalink: /test-evaluate/conformance/   # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr